8 of the Best Camping Lights for 2026: A Guide

 Weight: 1.8kg

 The Coleman Northstar is an extremely durable and versatile liquid lantern that requires Coleman fuel or unleaded petrol.
-This lantern can run up to 7 hours on one bottle of Coleman fuel and has a light distance of 17m.
+This lantern can run up to 7 hours on one bottle of Coleman fuel, can illuminate up to 17m, and also gives off heat so can help take the chill off cooler evenings.
 It has an authentic design with a hanging handle and works best as a base camp lantern.
 It also is great for fishing and other uses.

-Power source: Rechargeable Lithium Ion BD 1500 battery or Alkaline cells (both not included)
+Power source: Rechargeable Lithium or Alkaline cells (both not included)

 Weight: 95g